Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Algebraic Multigrid Methods

-One of the key ingredients of the AMG method consists in the implementation of the interpolation operator $I_H^h$ previously described.
-The classical coarsening algorithm, which calls building $I_H^h$, prescribes to maintain at the coarse level all the strong connections that are defined through a parameter $\theta$, called the strong threshold parameter.
-Its rigorous definition is given in the following ~(\cite{Brannick}).
+Then, the coarse-level AMG matrix is defined as $\mathrm{A}_H = \mathrm{I}_h^H \mathrm{A}_h \mathrm{I}_H^h \in \mathbb R^{n_H \times n_H}$.
+One of the key ingredients of the AMG method consists in the definition of the interpolation operator $I_H^h$ previously described.
+The classical coarsening algorithm prescribes to maintain at the coarse level all the strong connections that are defined through a parameter $\theta$, called the strong threshold parameter.
+Its rigorous definition is given in the following~\cite{Brannick}.